codingMustache/codingMustache/README.md

 ## Joke of the Day

-I got fired from the transmission factor, turns out I didn't put on enough shifts...
+I always wanted to look into why I procrastinate, but I keep putting it off.

 ## Daily Trivia

-In networking, what does OSPF stand for?
+.at is the top-level domain for what country?
- 1. Order State Part First
+ 1. Australia
- 2. Order Sense Ping Find
+ 2. Argentina
- 3. Open Signal Path Finder
+ 3. Austria
- 4. Open Shortest Path First
+ 4. Angola

 <details>
   <summary>Answer</summary>
-  Open Shortest Path First
+  Austria
 </details>